yuripeixinho/yuripeixinho/README.md

 </p>

 # Hello!  <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">
 My name is **Yuri**, I am from Brazil and my specialty is **Full Stack Web development**, but I intend to improve myself in other area such as AI, Mobile and others.
-I am studying systems analysis at UNINASSAU, a brazilian college and studying alone in my free time. you can call me on instagram and i will be answering you, although i know little, i can help you with this little i know
+I am studying systems analysis at UNINASSAU, a brazilian college and studying alone in my free time. you can call me on instagram and i will be answering you, although i know little, i can help you with this little i know.

 **A little about myself...**